-I'll tell you what: take advantage of the hard work our staff and beta testing group has done in spring of 2020.
+Take advantage of the hard work our staff and beta testing group has done in spring of 2020.
 If you have ten or fewer players - it's easy.
 Select one of these virtual games.
-I'm releasing at least two new games per month in our virtual catalog, so check back if you don't find a theme you want - check back with us.
+We are releasing at least two new games per month in our virtual catalog, so check back if you don't see the theme you want - it's most likely coming soon.

 If you have more than ten players, these are my five main points of advice for you, based upon my experience, listening to host feedback, and of course, my hundreds of beta testing groups that have so graciously helped us out during the pandemic.

 Did I release games with over ten players?
 Yes, we tested games with suspect expansion packs (Murder in 1985, Miles Randolph) that extend up to 16 player roles.
 The beta feedback came from hosts who had played multiple virtual games back-to-back, so their opinions are gold.
 The general view was the optimal number of players in a character role is six to eight with a max of 10.
 But - that having a small expansion pack to 15/16 more character roles does work - it's just not optimal.
 Each beta tester that tested a suspect character expansion pack said they wouldn't do it again - they'll go back to either a small group or make the extra players spectators.
 They also tested guests playing along without roles, and that worked great.
 That's why the spectator packets were created (see below).

 This host instructions tell you to send your players to the free pre-game site before the party.
 If you have a bunch of players in secondary roles, you should still encourage access to the pre-game site at Your Mystery Party so they can watch the game trailer, review the character bios, and the synopsis (albeit the last two items might also be in their packet).
 This will reduce pre-game chaos once everyone logs into the video chat.

 This host instructions tell you to wait and play the player instruction video to start the game.
 However, with a large group - you want to minimize 'quiet time' while watching an instructional video, as they can start to grow impatient - unlike an intimate group.
 Therefore, get the player instruction video out of the way before the participants log into the video chat.
 Again, you want your group to know the deal and get ready to play to avoid any chaos.

-I hope this advice will guide you in the right direction regarding your decisions for a large virtual party this season.
+I hope this advice will guide you in the right direction regarding your decisions for a large virtual party.
 If you have any further questions, the staff of My Mystery Party is always willing to assist you.
 Your success is our success!
-I wish you a happy and blessed holiday season.
+I wish you a happy and blessed 2021.